tobyhodges/fair-research-software/README.md

 This repository contains a short (2-day) course teaching tools and practices for FAIR (Findable, Accessible, Interoperable and Reusable) research software.

-The course is visible at: https://softwaresaved.github.io/fair-research-software/ and uses [the Markdown lesson template][workbench-markdown-template] from the [The Carpentries Workbench lesson infrastructure][sandpaper-docs].
+The course is visible at: https://softwaresaved.github.io/fair-research-software/ and uses [the Markdown lesson template][workbench-markdown-template] from the [The Carpentries Workbench lesson infrastructure][sandpaper-documentation].

 🚧 **This curriculum is currently under development.** 🚧